kammitama5/kammitama5.github.io/_posts/2021-8-24-Tuesday-August-24th.md

 - I am always at odds with the impression or mold, because sometimes it feels like bad medicine; it is fed to me, but I know deep down that it isn't true.
 And I hold fast to those bits of myself, afraid that I will lose it in this place.
 The part that is honest, sincere, and wants the best for other people.
 Is it compatible with this place?
 - In many ways, you don't make your own path through Academia; it directs you, based on a number of parameters.
-There are some that you do have control over, but there are others that you do, but everyone pretends that they are 100 percent self made, and that is folly.
+There are some that you do have control over, but there are others that you don't, but everyone pretends that they are 100 percent self made, and that is folly.
 In that sense, there is a disconnect from reality.
 - "I am here because I earned it".
 Everyone who has made it *wants* to believe that.
 The alternative is too scary to think about.
 What if there are others who *were* better who didn't make it.
 What does that say about them?
 What does it say about me?
 I find those conversations intriguing, but often people who have succeeded in this system neglect to talk about these things.
 We avoid real conversations.
 Does anyone real converations in Academia?